Strategic Choice Cascade: The 5 Strategic Choices

 The Strategic Choice Cascade: Five Decisions That Separate Winners from the Rest

-A comprehensive guide to the most influential strategy framework of the 21st century — how leading organizations make integrated choices that compound into durable competitive advantage.
+A comprehensive guide to the most influential strategy framework of the 21st century, how leading organisations make integrated choices that compound into durable competitive advantage.

 What Is the Strategic Choice Cascade?

 The framework was forged in practice.
-Lafley used it to turn around Procter & Gamble — doubling sales, quadrupling profits, and growing market capitalization by over $100 billion.
+Lafley used it to turn around Procter & Gamble; doubling sales, quadrupling profits, and growing market capitalisation by over $100 billion.
 It has since been applied across industries from healthcare and financial services to technology and consumer goods.

 Core question: What does winning look like for us?